omkarcloud/botasaurus/README.md

     # proxy='http://username:password@datacenter-proxy-domain:proxy-port', # Uncomment to use Proxy ONLY if you face IP blocking

     # block_images_and_css=True, # Uncomment to block images and CSS, which can speed up scraping
     # wait_for_complete_page_load=False, # Uncomment to proceed once the DOM (Document Object Model) is loaded, without waiting for all resources to finish loading.
-This is recommended for faster scraping of Server Side Rendered (HTML) pages. eg: https://www.g2.com/products/jenkins/reviews.html
+This is recommended for faster scraping of Server Side Rendered (HTML) pages.

     cache=True,
     max_retry=5,  # Retry up to 5 times, which is a good default